 Licensed Veterinarian and Founder of Crystal Lotus Veterinary Care

 Dr. Lindsey Wendt graduated with honors from UC Davis Veterinary School with a focus in zoological medicine.
-When her dog Nala was diagnosed with inflammatory bowel disease, she found herself in the shoes of a frustrated pet parent.
-Nala wasn’t responding to traditional western therapy and Dr. Wendt was suffering from caregiver and compassion fatigue.
+When her dog, Nala, was diagnosed with inflammatory bowel disease, she found herself in the shoes of a frustrated pet parent.
+Nala wasn’t responding to traditional Western therapy and Dr. Wendt was suffering from caregiver and compassion fatigue.
 By combining her medical acumen, intuition, and open-minded nature in exploring integrative treatments that aren’t considered “mainstream,” Dr. Wendt customized Nala’s care to her and guided her body to heal.
 This experience inspired her to open Crystal Lotus Vet, where she can provide well-rounded, customized health care to pet parents.
-She is certified in veterinary acupuncture, and training for certification in both physical therapy and Chinese veterinary food therapy.
+She is certified in veterinary acupuncture, physical therapy, and Chinese veterinary food therapy.

 What inspired you to work with animals?

 I have wanted to be a veterinarian since I was five years old.
 I have always felt a deep connection to animals, and I find fulfillment in advocating and assisting them in obtaining the best quality of life possible.

 Providing personalized integrative veterinary care to elevate the health and wellness of the patient to its highest potential, allowing the human-animal bond to flourish.